-- 1. The College collects personal information, including sensitive information about pupils and parents or guardians before and during the course of a pupil's enrolment at the College.
-This may be in writing or in the course of conversations and may be direct from the individual or from another source.
-The primary purpose of collecting this information is to enable the College, Catholic Education Offices and the Catholic Education Commission of Victoria Ltd (CECV) to meet their educational, administrative and duty of care responsibilities to the student to enable them to take part in all the activities of the school. - 2.
-Some of the information the College collects is to satisfy the College's legal obligations, particularly to enable the College to discharge its duty of care. - 3.
-Laws governing or relating to the operation of a College require certain information to be collected and disclosed.
-These include relevant Education Acts, and Public Health and Child Protection laws. - 4.
-Health information about students (which includes information about any disability as defined by the Disability Discrimination Act 1992) is sensitive information within the Terms of the Australian Privacy Principles (APPs) under the Privacy Act 1988.
-The School may require medical reports about students from time to time and may otherwise collect sensitive information about students and their families. - 5.
-If any personal information requested by the College is not provided, this may affect the College's ability to enrol a student, respond to enquiries, provide the student with educational and support services or allow a person to visit the School. - 6.
-The College may disclose personal and sensitive information for educational, administrative and support purposes.
-This may include to: - school service providers such as the CECV, Catholic Education Offices, school governing bodies and other dioceses. - third party service providers that provide online educational and assessment support services or
+- 1. Emmaus College collects personal information, including sensitive information about students and parents, or guardians and family members, before and during a student's enrolment at the College.
+This may be in writing, through technology systems or during conversations and may be direct from the individual or from another source.
+The primary purpose of collecting this information is to enable the School, Melbourne Archdiocese Catholic Schools (MACS) and the Catholic Education Commission of Victoria Ltd (CECV) to meet its educational, administrative and duty of care responsibilities to the student, enabling them to take part in all the activities of the College. - 2.
+Some of the information the College collects is to satisfy the College's legal obligations, particularly to enable the College to discharge its duty of care.
+Please click the following link to access the full document: